finalv2/cwp-decap-test/strategies/recruit-kin-caregivers-to-become-general-caregivers.md

 **Create a clear path for kin caregivers to become general caregivers.** Make sure they don't have to start the licensing process from scratch.

-**Have case workers discuss this option with kin caregivers.** Encourage them to bring up the possibility of becoming a general foster home.
+**Have caseworkers discuss this option with kin caregivers.** Encourage them to bring up the possibility of becoming a general foster home.
 Make a note when a kin caregiver has capacity for additional children in their home, even if they currently have only a kin-specific license.

 **Check for matching kin caregivers when you can't find general caregivers.** If your system doesn't allow you to search across both kinds of caregivers, consider changing this when it's time to update your case management system.